dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 ![The Bosc Pear](Pear.png "The Bosc Pear")

 Abstract submission is expected to open on 5 March 2015.
 The deadline for abstract submissions will be 3 April 2015.
+You will be notified of your acceptance status (accepted for short or long talk or poster, or rejected) on 3 May 2015.

 ### Abstract Formatting Requirements